 Walking along the beach to the west it's a lovely sheltered bay and because it is sheltered some of the older Pleistocene rock types have been preserved.
 Pleistocene is roughly 2m to 12,000 years ago.

-The sedimentary rocks here are not like the calcareous sandstones we find elsewhere - they are almost peaty.
+The sedimentary rocks here are not like the calcareous sandstones we find elsewhere.

 Looking at the peaty sedimentary rock and you can clearly see the bedding and some of the sedimentary structure in the rock.

 Compared to the limestones you can see on the island which are predominantly fragments of shell cemented together – here you’ve got a lot of quartz and probably some feldspar grains.
 There’s still a little bit of shell cemented in there – so compositionally its a little bit different.

 The rocks here are partly marine deposition.
 As the sea level has retreated you’ve developed lagoon shallow marine environments – a bit like those lagoons you go past after Camerons Lagoon.
 It’s that in between place and that’s why it looks like it got soil as well as just the pebbles.
 It’s a mixed environment - there’s a lot of organic matter mixed in.
 If you did pollen studies you’d probably find plant stuff mixed in there.
 Again – it’s not that old – you can see how friable it is.
 It easily erodes under the action of wind and water.

 So while the Mathinna beds were deposited in deep water probably 1km offshore this is shallow water deposits probably no more than 5m deep at the most – very near shore.

 The Mathinna Beds are very fine grained – deposited in quiet deeper water.

 This rock is in water with a bit of wave action and you can see the dune forms that kind of tell you there were waves.